Jason Cooney – Director

 Good question!
 When we are writing we generally write from scratch.
 We will work with your previous content of course and gather information from SMEs.
 We are familiar with nearly all of the software tools and many of them can be very helpful for creating a first draft.
 If you are looking to introduce tender writing software and AI writing software into your organisation, let us know and we can help you find the most suitable provider.

 We’re flexible.
 We work well under pressure and generally handle them without issue.
-If there are extensions to the tender deadline we will work with you make any changes or amendments to your bid or proposal before the new deadline (as they usually extend tenders and bids because
+If there are extensions to the tender deadline we will work with you make any changes or amendments to your bid or proposal before the new deadline.

 We don’t work for multiple clients in the same industry on the same tender.
 We go even further to avoid potential conflicts of interest.
 We don’t work with multiple clients, from the same industry, on different tenders – at the same time.